checker5965/ClassifierC/README.md

 ## ADVANCED LEVEL​:

 **Digit Identifier Dataset**
-This dataset has 7,000 images of 28 X 28 size, totaling 31MB.
+This dataset has pixel values for around 50,000 images of 28 X 28 size.

-**Problem:​** Identify digits from an image.
+**Problem:​** Identify digits from pixel values.